silverjuke/silverjuke/docs/user-guide.md

   for.
 Normally, the user is defined by an E-Mail-Address.
 Defaults to `r@silverjuke.net`
 - `tagflags =` 1=read ratings, 2=write ratings, 4=read others ratings, 8=change
-  others ratings, 16=remove others ratings.
+  others ratings, 16=remove others ratings, 32=add leading zeros to track and disk numbers.
 You can use more than one flag by adding them.
 Defaults to 15 (1+2+4+8).

 Example: